lukebakken/rabbitmq-dotnet-client-1813/README.md

 Optionally the entities are cached on a ValKey/Redis Distributed cache or In memory cache for faster response.

 If there is a new rate on the source, it will also trigger the RabbitMQ message service to broadcast the update to other subscribed services.

+## Features
+The project has the following features architectures and technologies:
+- Clean architecture using Controller Service Repository structure
+- Sub-projects organized by component level
+- AutoMapping profiles for mapping between types
+- Data Transfer Objects (DTOs)
+- Dependencies self discovery at startup.
+No need to inject them manually
+- Keyed services automatic selection using appSettings.json
+- Categorization at component level using `IClient` `IService` and `IRepository` interfaces
+- Unit tests and integration tests
+- Use of Fixures and Fakers for automatically generation of realistic test data.
+- Use of Distributed cache
+- Message queueing
+- Technologies:
+  - ASP.NET 8
+  - PostgreSQL
+  - Entity Framework
+  - Valkey/Redis distributed cache
+  - RabbitMQ Message queueing service
+  - Hangfire for background and scheduled jobs

 ## Project Structure
 The project has the following structure: